Starting a plumbing business requires securing the proper licensing, official registration, and a comprehensive

 Starting a plumbing business intrigues many prospective contractors.
-After all, the industry grew to over $126.1 billion in revenue in the past year.
+After all, the industry stands at $128.7 billion in revenue heading into 2023.

 With over 600,000 domestic plumbing jobs, the profit exists for the taking.
 But how can someone start their own plumbing company in 2023?